luiswirth/bsc-thesis/src/introduction.typ

-Finite Element Exterior Calculus (FEEC) is this unified mathematical framework for scalar- and vector-valued FEM, making use of the far more general and elegant theory of differential geometry and the exterior calculus of differential forms instead of vector calculus to solve PDEs.
+Finite Element Exterior Calculus (FEEC) is this unified mathematical framework for scalar- and vector-valued FEM, making use of the far more general and elegant theory of differential geometry and the exterior calculus of differential forms instead of vector calculus to solve PDEs @douglas:feec-article, @douglas:feec-book.
-FEEC provides structure-preserving discretizations that ensure stability, accuracy, and convergence.
+FEEC provides structure-preserving discretizations that ensure stability, accuracy, and convergence @douglas:feec-article.

-FEEC is the facto standard for analyzing and constructing conforming FE spaces for arbitrary rank differential forms in arbitrary dimensions and on arbitrary topologies.
+FEEC is the facto standard for analyzing and constructing conforming FE spaces for arbitrary rank differential forms in arbitrary dimensions and on arbitrary topologies @douglas:feec-book.
 In modern FEM theory it is therefore standard to embrace differential geometry instead of vectors calculus.